Race Discrimination Commissioner's Student Prize 2017

 Who can enter

-Students in Years 10 and 11 in an Australian school are eligible to enter.
+Students in Years 10 and 11 at a school in any Australian state or territory are eligible to enter.

 What do entrants need to do

-Entrants may write an essay (maximum 1,000 words) or record a speech (video or audio maximum 7 minutes) and submit it to the Commission via the entry form by 17 September 2016.
+Entrants may write an essay (maximum 1,000 words) or record a speech (video or audio, maximum 5 minutes) and submit it to the Commission via the entry form by 15 September 2017.

 Entrants must answer one of the following questions: